Become food self sufficient

 The possibilities are endless – get creative and teach someone your tips

-- I put all paper product waste in my garden.
+- I put paper product waste in my garden.
 If its glossy and inked I will place it under a path for weed suppression.
 If it seems nontoxic I will use it for weed suppression in my garden beds

 - Got spare wood around from another project?
 Build borders for planters or beds, build a garden table, build a solar dehydrator for food preservation